tflander/customJsonLogging/README.md

 #### logException
 Allows you to log the exception.
 The `DefaultExceptionLogger` recurses through exception causes and adds log entries for each cause.
 Again, you are free to plug in a different approach.

-## TODO
- - add log event timestamp
- - think about one method for logging exceptions, rather than two.